-Are you thinking of visiting Rome and wondering if Rome is safe?
+Are you thinking of visiting Rome and wondering if it is safe?
 We know you are busy so this quick article, based on our multiple trips to Rome, offers practical tips to help you have a safe and unforgettable stay in Italy’s capital.

 Rome is a magical city that everyone should visit at least once in their life.
 It is packed with iconic landmarks, great architecture and has historical and cultural sights that will take your breath away.